 the location of the crosswalk -- for example, "WAIT! ... to cross

 This might be helpful if you are looking for a particular cross street

 and have trouble reading the street signs.

-government has issued a grant to Columbia
+government issues an annual grant to Columbia

 Lighthouse for the Blind to provide a limited amount of free